galvestontx/malicious_prosecution/README.md

 * ***2 of 9 |*** ***Guilty Until Proven Otherwise*** - Galveston County Practices (***Pending***)
 ##

-# COUNTY OF LEAGUED CITIES
+# THE COUNTY OF LEAGUED CITIES

 Petition for the Annexation of Precinct 1, Precinct 3, and Precinct 4, as a county separate from Galveston County will be uploaded before June 2022.